 Information on this page can be attributed to a managed isolation and quarantine spokesperson.

 We take the recovery of the money owed for MIQ stays very seriously.
 Fundamentally it is taxpayers money and people should repay what they owe.

 Fees were introduced to share the costs of MIQ in a way that fairly reflects the benefits of having a robust system that protects the New Zealand public, and to those who enter the country.

-Managed Isolation and Quarantine (MIQ) asks returnees of their intended movements after leaving isolation when they first enter the facility, including if they intend to leave the country within 90 days (from June 1 this changed to 180 days).
-MIQ does not track the movements of people after they've left their 14-day period of isolation, as they are free to enter the community to complete their period of self-isolation.
+Managed Isolation and Quarantine (MIQ) asks returnees of their intended movements after leaving isolation when they first enter the facility, including if they intend to leave the country within 180 days.
+MIQ does not track the movements of people after they've left their 10-day period of managed isolation, as they then enter the community to complete their period of self-isolation.

 If returnees arrived before 20 August 2021 and are liable for MIQ fees, they will have 90 days from the date their invoice is issued to pay their bill.